Emilio Ambasz: Industrial design

-Ambasz is also known for his multifaceted interests and fields of action in the design world, boasting over 220 industrial and mechanical patents: from high-efficiency engines to modular furniture, from street lamps to interior spotlights, from flexible pens to expandable briefcases, from ergonomic handles to wrist computers, from sinuous water containers to folding notebooks, dental hygiene systems, billfold TV, accessories, and watercolor sets.
+He himself holds over 220 industrial and mechanical design patents, from high-efficiency engines to modular furniture, streetlamps to interior spotlights, flexible pens to expandable briefcases, ergonomic handles to wrist computers, sinuous water containers to folding notebooks, as well as dental hygiene systems, billfold TVs, accessories, and watercolor sets.
+From 1980 to 2008 he was Chief Design Consultant for the Cummins Engine Co.